-VALUE: Wetlands are a fundamental part of the system.
-Federal law natural water freshwater wetlands as those areas that are inundated or saturated by surface or groundwater at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
+VALUE: Wetlands are a fundamental part of the natural water svstem.
+Federal law defines freshwater wetlands as those areas that are inundated or saturated by surface or groundwater at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands include swamps, marshes, bogs, and similar areas.
-The area's wetlands are valuable and important for a number of reasons including protecting shoreline from erosion, serving as water storage areas during storms and floods, acting as groundwater recharge areas, and helping to filter contaminants and Additionally, wetlands support a sediments. diversity of plant and animal species and offer exceptional recreational opportunities.
+The area's wetlands are valuable and important for a number of reasons including protecting shoreline from erosion, serving as water storage areas during storms and floods, acting as groundwater recharge areas, and helping to filter contaminants and sediments.
+Additionally, wetlands support a diversity of plant and animal species and offer exceptional recreational opportunities.
 Several local governments have established the state's planning criteria, for each of these environmentally sensitive areas that exist within their jurisdictions.

-- Potential adverse impact on wildlife/ loss of biodiversity; - Subject to damaging pollutants and/ or contaminants; - Threatened by erosion and/ or stormwater runoff; - Lack of protection through adequate regulations or easements; - Lack of enforcement of existing regulations; and - Subject to differing regulations over a multijurisdictional area.
+- Potential adverse impact on wildlife/ loss of biodiversity; - Subject to damaging pollutants and/ or contaminants; - Threatened by erosion and/ or stormwater run -off flows; - Lack of protection through adequate regulations or easements; - Lack of enforcement of existing regulations; and - Subject to differing regulations over a multijurisdictional area.

-Location: Troup, Heard, Carroll

-and Coweta Counties
+Location: Troup, Heard, Carroll and Coweta Counties